MirelaGTulbure/gaec-lab/content/post/22-07-29-humboldt-fellow/index.md

   caption: 'Mirela in Berlin as part of the fellowship'
   focal_point: ""
   preview_only: false

 ---

 Mirela was hosted by Humboldt University in Berlin, Germany as part of the Alexander von Humboldt fellowship for experienced researchers.
-While there she presented on the lab's project, <a href=".../project/On-farm-reservoirs/">Small Water Body Dynamics</a>.

 ### Social Media Buzz: